CiscoDevNet/virl2-client/docs/source/intro.rst

 The **status** of this package can be considered **Beta**.
 We're not aware of any major issues at the time of release.
 However, since this is the first release of the package, bugs might exist.
-Both in the package as well as in the API implementation on the controller itself.
+Both in the package as well as in the API implementation on the controller.

 Use Case Description
 *********************